Atiyah-Hirzebruch Spectral Sequence in Band Topology: General Formalism and Topological Invariants for 230 Space Groups: pages for 230 space groups for class A and AIII

-The set of inequivalent classes of projective representations is given by the group cohomology $H^2(G,U(1))$, which is summarized in Table~\ref{tab:pointgroup}.
-To specify an element of point groups, we employed the Seitz symbols.
+for $g,h \in G$ with $gh=hg$ to specify the equivalence class of the group cocycle for projective representations for each space group with point group $G$.
+(In Table~\ref{tab:pointgroup}, we summarize the group cohomology $H^2(G,U(1))$ for the point groups.)

+It is found that only the space group Nos.
+2, 81, 82, 147, and 148 have a torsion group $\Z_2$ in $E_3^{3,0}$.
+Except for $E_3^{0,0}$ and $E_3^{3,0}$ in these space groups, the $E_3$-pages in Tables~\ref{tab:230} to \ref{tab:e2_7} coincides with the $E_\infty$ ones: For space groups in classes A and AIII, only $E^{0,0}_3$ and $E_3^{3,0}$ can be different from those in the $E_\infty$ page, since $d_3^{0,0}:E_3^{0,0}\rightarrow E_3^{3,-2}=E_3^{0,0}$ can be nontrivial.
+However, if $E_3^{0,0}=\Z$, one can argue that $d_3^{0,0}=0$ as follows.
+Because no space group symmetry is left as a little group in 3-cells, $E_3^{3,0}=\Z$ corresponds to the trivial representation of space group.
+Therefore, $d_3^{0,0}$ relates a band inversion between non-trivial irreps at 0-cells to the trivial representation in 3-cells, but there is no such a homomorphism.
+As a result, the $E_3$-page reduces to the $E_4$-page, which is the $E_\infty$-page in three dimensions.

-According to the discussion in Sec.~\ref{sec:16}, the Abelian group $\Z$ in the column $E_2^{3,0}$ represents the $3d$ winding number $w_{3d}$ which is not absorbed by the third differential $d_3^{0,0}$.
-On the one hand, we have checked that the torsion ${ \Z_2}$ (written with the red-color in Table~\ref{tab:230}) is trivialized by the third differential $d_3^{0,2}$, which means the representation enforced Weyl semimetal.
-(We have computed the $K$-group $K^{\tau+1}_G(T^3)$ directly by the use of the Mayer-Vietoris sequence for the space groups No. 2, 81, 82, 147, and 148.)
-In sum, except for the group ${\Z_2}$ in $E_2^{3,0}$, the contents in Tabke~\ref{tab:230} are the limit $E_{\infty}$ of the AHSS.
+For the space group Nos.
+2, 81, 82, 147, and 148, on the other hand, we have checked that $d_3^{0,0}\neq 0$ and the torsion $\Z_2$ in $E_3^{3,0}$ is trivialized by $d_3^{0,0}$.
+This result implies representation enforced Weyl semimetals in these space groups.
+We have also computed the $K$-group $K^{\tau-1}_G(T^3)$ directly via the Mayer-Vietoris sequence.

 In the rest of this section, we present some technical details to compute the $E_2$-page.

 For a given Bravais lattice $BL (\cong \Z^3)$ and a point group $G$, inequivalent classes of nonprimitive lattice translations $\bm{a}_g$ associated with the point group action $g \in G$ are classified by the group cohomology $H^2(G,BL)$, where $G$ acts on the $BL$ as a usual point group action on the real space.
 A representative $\bm{\nu} \in Z^2(G,BL)$ is given as